-I’ve always wanted to visit Hawaii and sleep under the brightest blue sky with the tranquil sound of waves crashing against the shore.
+I’ve always wanted to visit Hawaii.
+I often imagine myself lazily sleeping under the brightest blue sky with the tranquil sound of waves crashing against the shore.
 Ahhh, bliss.

-Unfortunately, I lack any means to do so, so I will have to settle for what else is available – novels set in Hawaii.
+Unfortunately, I can’t travel to Hawaii right now, so I will have to settle for the next best thing – novels set in Hawaii.

-If like me you’re daydreaming of Hawaiin vibes, then you’ve come to the right place.
+If like me you’re daydreaming of Hawaiian vibes, then you’ve come to the right place.
 This magical land has inspired many authors, and fortunately for us, there are a plethora of books set in Hawaii that will transport our imaginations to this lush, mysterious land.

 Non-Fiction Books Set in Hawaii